dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 ##Receiving Message

-Before everything else, as you already know the [Solace OpenMAMA "Hello World" tutorial](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md), we need to [initialize](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#initialize) the **Solace middleware bridge** and [create a transport](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#create-transport).
+Before everything else, as you already know from the [Solace OpenMAMA "Hello World" tutorial](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md), we need to [initialize](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#initialize) the **Solace middleware bridge** and [create a transport](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#create-transport).

+To learn more about how to initialize and configure **Solace middleware bridge** as an *OpenMAMA transport* see [Solace OpenMAMA User Guide](https://sftp.solacesystems.com/Portal_Docs/index.html#page/OpenMAMA_User_Guide/Configuring_Solace_OpenMAMA_Bridges.html)

 Now we can implement receiving a message.

 First, let’s express interest in messages by subscribing to a topic.
 Then you can look at publishing a matching message and see it received.

 In OpenMAMA subscribing to a topic means *creating a subscription*.
 When creating a subscription, we need to refer to a *transport*, a *receiver* and to an *event queue*.

+TODO: RECEVIER
+TODO: EVENT QUEUE

 You already know what the *transport* is.